 At Sally Morin Personal Injury Lawyers, we understand that a fiery car crash is a traumatizing situation that’s extremely challenging to handle by yourself.
-We’re here to help you seek the compensation you need during this difficult time so you can keep the focus where it belongs - on your health and healing completely from your burn injuries.
+Our law firm is here to help you seek the compensation you need during this difficult time so you can keep the focus where it belongs – on your health and healing completely from your burn injuries.

 We Handle Your Accident Claim So You Can Focus on Your Life

 After an accident, contact the attorneys at Sally Morin Personal Injury Lawyers.
 We handle many types of traffic injury claims.
 We believe you should be able to focus on recovering from your accident while we handle the legal details.

 We truly care about the people of California.
 Contact us today for a free online case evaluation.